Krillh/Airzlinshire/Gvar/Old Gvar.md

 \* /hipshif/ is a slightly more interesting case than the rest.
 To ask "what is this thing?", you would say /hipshif pnapnen e dyo oe/.
 Notice how you literally say "what this-thing is itself?", the verb /dyo/ (to be) is reflexive.
 Or a simpler case: /hipshif pnin e dyo oe/ -> "what is that?".
 ## Forming Requests and Commands
 Like with questions, requests are formed by putting a request marker (particle) at the start of a sentence.
 All request markers start with /hya/.
 Unlike questions markers, these aren't combined with other roots to add meaning, they only have suffixes for different connotations.
-- /hyan/: informal question (most common)
+- /hyan/: informal request (most common)
 - /hyar/: informal and urgent question
 - /hyash/: formal question
 - /hyaf/: formal and urgent question